Local Mode Tutorial

 End-to-end walkthrough: run a LightEval evaluation locally with EvalHub, MLflow experiment tracking, and OCI artifact storage — no Kubernetes required.

-This tutorial is based on the local-lighteval example in the EvalHub repository.
+This tutorial uses the LightEval adapter from eval-hub-contrib.
 For background on how local mode works, see the Local Mode guide.

 Prerequisites